s8sg/faas-flow/README.md

    requestId := context.GetRequestId()
    state := context.State
 ```
-for more details check `[faas-flow-GoDoc](https://godoc.org/github.com/s8sg/faas-flow)
+for more details check `faas-flow` [GoDoc](https://godoc.org/github.com/s8sg/faas-flow)

 ## External `StateStore` for coordination controller
 Any DAG which has a branch needs coordination for nodes completion events.
-Faas-flow implements coordination controller which allows user to use any external Synchoronous KV store.
-User can define custom state-store with `StateStore` interface.
+Faas-flow implements coordination controller which allows the user to use any external Synchronous KV store.
+User can define custom state-store with `StateStore` interface
 ```go
 type StateStore interface {
         // Configure the StateStore with flow name and request ID